 The first World Duchenne Awareness Day (WDAD) took place on 7th September 2014 and is an international event whose main goal is to raise awareness of Duchenne muscular dystrophy and the importance of early diagnosis and daily therapy.

 In 2018, the WDAD theme is the implementation of the Standards of Care.
 Everybody around the world will raise awareness and money through Duchenne Balloons.
 The goal of our fundraising efforts are to implement the Standards of Care globally in different ways.
 One of them will be through the development of educational videos.
 Education is the first step to implement good standards of care and make Duchenne dreams come true!

-On September 7, 2017 the fourth annual World Duchenne Awareness Day will take place.
+On September 7, 2017 the fourth annual World Duchenne Awareness Day took place.

 It represents a great action of the global Duchenne Community to raise awareness for children and young adults living with Duchenne Muscular Dystrophy.